sass/node-sass/README.md

 Heavily inspired by <https://github.com/LearnBoost/stylus>

+## Example App

+There is also an example connect app here: <https://github.com/andrew/node-sass-example>

 ## Rebuilding binaries

 Node-sass includes pre-compiled binaries for popular platforms, to add a binary for your platform follow these steps: